parkb77/cosc303-proj2/README.md

 and MERGE algorithms, timed the MERGE and QUICK programs, and created the README.
 We exchanged ideas on implementation and helped one another debug.
 This project made me a lot more comfortable navigating GitHub while also solidifying my understanding of pointers.
 - Parker Babb

+Good split and well communicated for work done and meeting to pair program.
+I wrote the qsort and quick sort algorithm implementations as well as the python to create the input file generator.
+Ran into similar slow downs between qsort and stl implementation and quick / merge, but were able to reflect and share thoughts/ details to help each other.
+One of the main experience gains was working with c-style pointer access in qsort (the arr of Node pointers) and running down debug threads fixing pointer access and what the algorithm actually needed.
+- Casey Higgins